A long spin period for a sub-Neptune-mass exoplanet: Discussion

 This work reveals a broad range of possible obliquities for \hip{41378~f} (Figure \ref{fig:joint-flattening-obliquity}).
 While giant planets can attain primordial planetary obliquities via interactions with the circumplanetary disk \citep{Martin2021} or disk fragmentation \citep{Jennings2021}, \hip{41378~f}'s low mass \citep[$12 \pm 3 M_{\oplus}$;][]{Santerne2019} precludes both of these mechanisms.
-For planets of this mass, large obliquities could plausibly arise from dynamical interactions between planets including spin-orbit resonances \citep{Ward2004, LiGongie2021, Millholland2019a, Saillenfest2019, Millholland2024}, interactions between planets and their satellites \citep{Saillenfest2021, Saillenfest2022}, interactions between the protoplanetary disk and a young planet \citep{Millholland2019b, Su2020}, or collisions between the planet and another object in the system \citep{Slattery1992, Morbidelli2012}.
-Confirming a significant obliquity for \hip{41378~f} would be significant, especially since this planet has no known nearby companion planets to drive strong planet-planet interactions \citep[its nearest known companion planet, HIP 41378 e, has an approxmiate period ratio of $P_{\mathrm{orb,f}} / P_{\mathrm{orb,e}} \approx 1.46$,][]{Santerne2019}.
+For planets of this mass, large obliquities could plausibly arise from dynamical interactions between planets, including spin-orbit resonances \citep{Ward2004, LiGongie2021, Millholland2019a, Saillenfest2019, Millholland2024}, interactions between planets and their satellites \citep{Saillenfest2021b, Saillenfest2022}, interactions between the protoplanetary disk and a young planet \citep{Millholland2019b, Su2020}, or collisions between the planet and another object in the system \citep{Slattery1992, Morbidelli2012}.
+Confirming a significant obliquity for \hip{41378~f} would be compelling, especially since this planet has no known nearby companion planets to drive strong planet-planet interactions \citep[its nearest known companion planet, HIP~41378~e, has an approxmiate period ratio of $P_{\mathrm{orb,f}} / P_{\mathrm{orb,e}} \approx 1.46$,][]{Santerne2019}.
 For long-period planets like \hip{41378~f}, large obliquities or rapid rotation rates offer important clues about past planet-planet interactions and the historical spacing within planetary systems, as discussed by \citet{Li2020}.
-The processes driving the rotational evolution of cold planets are markedly different from those affecting hot Jupiters, which often undergo dynamical erasure of their histories via tidal interactions and therefore offer less insight towards their formation histories.
+The processes driving the rotational evolution of cold planets are markedly different from those affecting hot Jupiters, which often undergo dynamical erasure of their histories via tidal interactions and therefore offer less insight towards their formation histories. \citet{Lu2024} suggests that a high planetary obliquity for \hip{41378~f} could indicate that \hip{41378~f} might have been part of a resonant chain and was captured into a spin-orbit resonance during convergent migration.